All Episodes

 There was the House Intel Committee's conclusion, no collusion.

-you know, all of us, the irredeemable, deplorable, smelly Walmart people that cling to God guns family and uh religion.
+you know, all of us, the irredeemable, deplorable, smelly Walmart people that cling to God, guns, family, and religion.

-That was th that's who they hated, and deep state actors that abused the powerful tools of intelligence that we give them and that were willing to deny fundamental basic constitutional rights in the process, and literally prevented their favored candidate they rigged from the get-go, an investigation.
+And deep state actors that abused the powerful tools of intelligence that we give them and that were willing to deny fundamental, basic constitutional rights in the process and literally prevented their favored candidate they rigged from the get-go an investigation.

 As I've said many times, if you ever obstructed justice like Hillary, deleting subpoenaed emails, acid washing your hard drive, beating up your devices, there is no lawyer in America that will prevent you from being charged and put in jail.